-What is GPU (Graphics Processing Unit)?
+What are GPUs (Graphics Processing Units)?

 Giselle Knowledge Researcher,